FranciscoWallison/yugi-open-deck/README.md

 # yugi-open-deck

-Um aplicativo móvel para pesquisar e visualizar cartões yugioh usando a [API YGOPRODECK](https://db.ygoprodeck.com/api-guide/) .
+A mobile app for searching and viewing yugioh cards using the [API YGOPRODECK](https://db.ygoprodeck.com/api-guide/) .